 King Neece Date 6/4/2013

-Our University of Alabama patented solar desalination product uses no electricity, has no filters to replace, can be taken anywhere and extracts pure water from any contaminated water source.
+You can remove radiation from any water source with this patented solar desalination product that uses no electricity.
+There's no filters to replace, can be taken anywhere and extracts pure water from any contaminated water source.
 It removes radiation, fluoride, salt, pesticides, bacteria, dirt and other contaminants from any water.
 It aids people to be prepared for disasters.

 With gas prices climbing over the years this option is worth a look.

 They are also creating an affiliate program where customers or anyone with a web presence can make and save money.You can leave them a message at their site.

 They also have a pay with cash option where the customer can make money.

 i think you should mention plastic wrap for burns, credit cards for sucking wounds and tampons for punctures.